MatthiasRossbach/awesome/README.md

 * [Awesome Entrepreneurship Collection](entrepreneurship.md)
 * [Awesome App & Tools Collection](apps.md)

 Moreover I can recommend the 'official' [awesome lists](https://github.com/sindresorhus/awesome) which exists for almost every (web) development related topic.
 Contrary to these lists my goal is NOT to add a comprehensive list of resources, but rather resources which are useful to me based on my personal day-to-day experience.
 Therefore I prefer to keep the lists concise.
+Moreover you can find inspiration from the lists at [ZEEF](https://zeef.com/)

 # Blogs

-See who I follow at [twitter](https://twitter.com/html5_develop/following)
+See who I follow @[twitter](https://twitter.com/matthias_rampup/following)